gabrielhartmann/dcos-kafka-service/README.md

 The `dcos kafka` CLI commands have a `--name` argument, allowing the user to specify which Kafka instance to query.
 The value defaults to `kafka`, so it's technically redundant to specify `--name=kafka` in these examples.

 Depending on your version of DC/OS and the configuration of your cluster, you may need to authenticate your REST calls.
-See the REST API Authentication section for more information.
+See the REST API Authentication entry in the Connecting Clients section for more information.

 ## Connection Information